ombulabs/blog/_posts/2016-03-04-hunting-down-a-slow-rails-request.markdown

 EmailAccountSync Load (21.9ms)  SELECT "email_account_syncs".* FROM "email_account_syncs"  WHERE "email_account_syncs"."email_account_id" IN (24, 23, 22, 21, 20, 19, 18, 17, 16, 15)  ORDER BY email_account_syncs.last_attempt_at desc
 ```

-All `EmailAccountSync` instances for the loaded `EmailAccount` instances get
+This meant that all `EmailAccountSync` instances were getting loaded for each
-loaded in memory, and the `limit` that should be in the SQL statement because of
+`EmailAccount` record.
+The `limit` that should have been in the SQL statement
-the relationship's `has_one` is not there.
+was not there.

 I googled for a bit and found [this issue](https://github.com/rails/rails/issues/10621#issuecomment-77389988),
 which suggests using `eager_load` instead of `includes`, which fixes the issue.